Recovery Journey Roadmap

 By slowly and safely building a gentle practice where you are in control of the boundaries, how far and how long you go at every moment can be transformational in your healing.
 Sometimes just a few simple movements with the eyes closed is enough to really allow us to tune inwards and build our confidence in what were gradually exposing ourselves to.

-Check out my Emotional Embodiment Masterclass series for extra help with moving feelings and trauma out of the body.
+Check out my Emotional Embodiment Masterclass series as part of my Mind-Body Mastery Membership for extra help with moving feelings and trauma out of the body.

 I’m not suggesting you sign up to a triathlon if that was your jam before, but maybe dust off your trainers and get out for a walk or a short bike ride.
 Float about in a pool and let your body move again in weightlessness if you can, it's so incredibly therapeutic to release yourself from the fear and feel movement again no matter how small.

-Reach out to me if you'd like to take part in my Yoga for TMS classes, they're suitable for any ability level and can ease you back into movement without the urgency of some other body-based practices.
+Reach out to me if you'd like to take part in gentle yoga practices, they're suitable for any ability level and can ease you back into movement without the urgency of some other body-based practices.
+My yoga offerings are a crucial part of the nervous system healing piece of recovery, and are now part of my Mind-Body Mastery Membership platform.

-I have support groups on Facebook too, you can join my private Yoga for TMS with Dani Fagan Facebook Group, we encourage and support each other to move without fear, whether you take part in the classes or not.
+I have support groups on Facebook too, you can join my private Mind-Body Mastery Facebook Group, we encourage and support each other through this journey, whether you take part in the classes or membership or not.

 Where to next?